ReDI-School/js-berlin-2021-spring/lesson10.md

 ### Exercise 3

-Now create an `introduce` function which accepts a `person` object with `name, age, favouriteFood, hobbies, favouriteMusic, isStudent` properties and creates an introduction such as:
+Now define an `introduce` function which accepts a `person` object with `name, age, favouriteFood, hobbies, favouriteMusic, isStudent` properties and creates an introduction such as:

 ```js
 "Hi, my name is Anne. \